Why Global Recognition Does Not Guarantee a City’s Long-Term Stability

 The Assumption Behind Global Recognition

-Global recognition is usually interpreted as proof.
+Global recognition is frequently interpreted as proof.

-Proof that a city is valuable.
+Proof that a city is culturally valuable.

-Proof that it is protected.
+Proof that it is adequately protected.

 Proof that its future is secure.

-But recognition is not a system.
+Yet recognition is not a system.

-It reflects what the world sees,
+Recognition reflects what the world perceives.

-while its internal mechanisms quietly weaken.
+A city can be widely admired while its internal mechanisms quietly weaken.

 Visibility Is Not the Same as Stability